Computational error estimates for Born-Oppenheimer molecular dynamics with nearly crossing potential surfaces: Numerical examples

-Figure~\ref{fig:pe-2D} shows the probabilities,~$p_e$, to be in the excited state determined from the discrete Schr\"odinger eigenvalue problem~\eqref{eq:discrete-schrod-2d} based on the formula~\eqref{eq:Pr-excited}.
-We note that for large gaps, in the right column, the probabilities to be in the excited state, $p_e$, are either small or close to one as expected.
-We also observe the lack of the structure present in the analogous Figure~\ref{fig:computed-estimated} for the one dimensional case, due to not having the resonances ordered with the eigenvalues as in the one dimensional case discussed in Remark \ref{rem:resonance}.
+Figure~\ref{fig:pe-2D} shows the probabilities,~$p_{ex}$, to be in the excited state determined from the discrete Schr\"odinger eigenvalue problem~\eqref{eq:discrete-schrod-2d} based on the formula~\eqref{eq:Pr-excited}.
+We note that for large gaps, in the right column, the probabilities to be in the excited state, $p_{ex}$, are either small or close to one, as expected, while for small gaps, in the left column, $p_{ex}$ takes values in the whole interval $[0,1]$.
+We also observe the lack of the structure present in the analogous Figure~\ref{fig:computed-estimated} for the one dimensional case, due to not having the resonances ordered with the eigenvalues as in the one dimensional case discussed in Remark~\ref{rem:resonance}.

-Figure~\ref{fig:pe-Mpow0p5} shows $\hat p_e+M^{-1/2}$ determined from the discrete Schr\"odinger eigenvalue problem and from molecular dynamics simulations for both line and conical intersection cases, in the case of Poisson distributed hitting times, determined by Algorithm \ref{alg:compute-pe-md}.
-The distribution of hitting times for different planes in Figure \ref{fig:hitting_times} shows that long hitting times are rare, as for the Poisson distribution.
-The solutions obtained from the Schr\"odinger eigenvalue problem and the molecular dynamics simulations show similar structure and especially for smaller probabilities,~$p_e$, to be in the excited state.
-Figure~\ref{fig:pe-Mpow0p5-init-planes} shows that the estimate $\hat p_e+M^{-1/2}$, obtained from molecular dynamics simulations with different initialization planes, as described in Algorithm~\ref{alg:compute-pe-md}, are similar.
-Figure~\ref{fig:pe-convT-error-y1-x-plane} shows~$\mathcal O(T^{-1/2})$ convergence rate for $\hat p_e$ by varying the sampling time $T$.